 It’s already 3pm by the time I leave St Paul’s.
 I realize Jack has not tried to contact my heart.
 He is so retarded.
 I go across the river and seek out Seth at the Business School library.
 He’s working on my case study, researching conflict resolution between differing business cultures.
 He shows me his work and the copies of relevant texts he made for me.
 He is so excited to see me.
 I know we need to satisfy his hormones before going over the research he did for me.

 “Let’s get out of here,” I suggest, running my fingers across his shoulder.
 He shudders and jumps up.
 We run all the way to his dorm room.
 I up my game from being his passive victim to an enthusiastic participant.
 We strip each other and fly onto his bed.
 Our dueling hard-ons find each other, as we make out.
 Remembering his reluctance to kiss me, I carefully seduce his lips.
 Using my trick of a quick lick of his lips, he is soon sucking on my lower one.
 We maintain constant lip-lock as our hands run all over our exposed flesh.
 As soon as he grasps my straining dick, I thrust my tongue inside his mouth, poking in and out, a hint of what I want to do with my dick.
 It’s all new to him.
 Instead of yielding to my demanding thrusts, he attacks my ass with a middle finger.
 I rock on his hand as he stimulates my anal ring, eventually reaching my prostrate.
-I let loose with a pre-mature ejaculation, all on his rippling stomach muscles.
-Total disappointment is written all over his face.
+I let loose with a pre-mature ejaculation, all over his rippling stomach muscles.
+Total disappointment is written on his face.
 He expects I’m done, having cum just once.

 He gives me several involuntary humps.
 I stay hard as a rock, knowing where his dick is going.
 Using my ejaculate, I grease his dick and lube my butt.
 Pushing him back on the bed I grab the base of his dick, sticking it up at a 90 degree angle.
 I move so my knees are hugging his chest and sit down on the straining dick.
 He instantly rolls me over, pulling my knees between his elbows and penetrating me to his pubs.
 Holding himself steady, I feel him throb and expand.
 I grab his balls to keep them from contracting into his groin.
 His breathing relaxes as imminent orgasm retreats.
 I rock slowly up and down as he lays back, staring intently into my eyes.